Living with Chronic Migraine: Speech & Migraine Quotes

 My advocacy hasn’t decreased my chronic migraines or made them better.
 I would love to tell you something different.
 It’s a neurological disease….it’s complicated.
-But what it has done, is brought a clearer picture of how if effects my life, how it affects others and how we can work together to be happier and healthier.
+But what it has done, is brought a clearer picture of how it affects my life, how it affects others, and how we can work together to be happier and healthier.

 We all struggle, we all need understanding, and we all need support.

 Thank you all for being here today on this really cold morning.

 It’s not just about me or my fellow migraine warriors.